 Root canal therapy allows your natural teeth to remain in place, This keeps the natural line and strength of your jaw, allowing you to maintain your natural biting force.
 It also avoids compromising the health of your adjacent teeth with tooth replacement options like bridges.

 While root canal therapy can help save an infected tooth, it may not be appropriate if there is extensive damage to your tooth roots or gumline.
 When this occurs, your tooth can lose its ability to remain secure and function normally.
-By leaving the infected tooth in place, you could risk spreading the disease to other teeth and potentially other areas of your body.
+Leaving the infected tooth in place could risk spreading the disease to other teeth and potentially other areas of your body.

 If your tooth is damaged by injury or impact, you may be left with a small or irregularly shaped portion of your tooth.
 Without a sufficient portion of your tooth remaining, you can’t support a dental crown or other cosmetic solution to cover the damaged tooth.
-In these cases, your dentist may recommend a tooth extraction to preserve your oral health.
+Your dentist may recommend a tooth extraction to preserve your oral health in these cases.

 When you have a gap along your gumline due to a missing tooth, a dental implant can restore the natural function and appearance of your mouth.
 A dental implant is designed to function as an artificial tooth root.